Danny Thomas: Return to television

 In the early 1970s, Thomas reunited most of his second Daddy cast (Marjorie Lord, Rusty Hamer, and Angela Cartwright) for a short-lived update of the show Make Room for Granddaddy.
-Premised around Danny and Kathy Williams caring for their grandson by daughter Terry, who was away with her husband who was serving in the Military, and stationed in Japan, the show lasted one season.
+Premised around Danny and Kathy Williams caring for their grandson by daughter Terry, away with her husband who was serving in the military and stationed in Japan, the show lasted one season.

 By the mid-1970s, Thomas' son Tony had become an accomplished television producer.
 Tony, along with Paul Junger Witt, formed Witt/Thomas Productions in 1975, and was responsible for his father's next three (and ultimately final) starring vehicles.
 Thomas returned to series TV in the NBC sitcom The Practice, airing from January 1976 to January 1977.
 Subsequently, he co-starred in I'm a Big Girl Now, which aired on ABC from 1980 to 1981.

 Thomas was guest of honor in The Dean Martin Celebrity Roast that aired on December 15, 1976, on NBC.
 He guest-starred in "In Full Command" (S05 E22), the March 18, 1978, series finale of the long-running detective drama Kojak, as a corrupt superior officer in the police department, in an episode directed by series star Telly Savalas.
 He also appeared in the TV movie Side by Side (1988), opposite Milton Berle and Sid Caesar.

 The last series in which Thomas was a headlining star was One Big Family, which aired in syndication during the 1986–1987 season.
-The situation comedy's premise was set around a semi-retired comedian whose grandchildren were orphaned after their parents were killed in a car accident.
+The situation comedy's premise was set around a semi-retired comedian whose nieces and nephews were orphaned after their parents were killed in a car accident.